Legislation and Policy

 • Planning decisions should aim to maintain, enhance, restore or add to biodiversity interests.
 In taking decisions LPAs should ensure that appropriate emphasis is attached to designated sites, protected species, and to biodiversity interests within the wider environment;

 • The aim of planning decisions should be to prevent harm to biodiversity interests.

 • It also emphasis’s that development proposals provide many opportunities for building-in beneficial biodiversity features as part of good design and that when considering proposals, LPAs should maximise such opportunities in and around developments.

-Therefore developments on sites where Dormice may be present need to be mindful of this legislation and policy.
+Therefore developments on sites where Invertebrates may be present need to be mindful of this legislation and policy.

-Cambridge Ecology has extensive experience in surveying for Dormice using specific survey techniques to determine the presence or likely absence of Dormice within the study area.
-The data collected is used to devise appropriate mitigation strategies
+Cambridge Ecology has extensive experience in surveying for various Invertebrates using specific survey techniques to determine the presence or likely absence, population sizes and identifying key habitats within the study area.
+The data collected is used to devise appropriate mitigation strategies.

 Habitat Creation and Mitigation

 • Mitigation strategies and management plans have been developed in order to protect invertebrate populations and assemblages.
 Habitats created for invertebrates are fundamental to creating good biodiversity value to a site and provide a vital link in the food chain.